-From unique wildlife and tropical beaches to untouched jungle and isolated rural village with aborigines, few destinations in Asia match Sri Lanka’s natural drama.
-Wildlife Trip Sri Lanka: includes visiting Vedda community, explore tropical rainforests and conquer the highest mountain of Sri Lanka.
+From unique wildlife and tropical beaches to untouched jungles and isolated rural villages with aborigines, few destinations in Asia match Sri Lanka’s natural drama.
+Wildlife Trip Sri Lanka: includes visiting the Vedda community, exploring tropical rainforests and conquering the highest mountain of Sri Lanka.

 Udawalawe Wildlife Trip Sri Lanka: best for elephants

 Udawalawe national park is a popular trip place in Sri Lanka for 5-day trips as well as many other tour packages.
-Udawalawe national park is also a one day trip place for travellers anchored on the est coast of Sri Lanka.
+Udawalawe national park is also a one-day trip place for travellers anchored on the east coast of Sri Lanka.

 It is feeding time at the Elephant transit camp of Udawalawe, but today baby jumbos seem to be a bit late for their dosage of milk at midday.
-Few barrels of milk nourished with all the vitamin and minerals are ready for the baby’s and caretakers awaits the small ones with big bottles (1-litre), which are connected to specially designed spoons that match the big jaws of the baby elephants.
-Apart from the milk, there are few are heaps of coconut fronds in few places for the grown-up babies to feed on after drinking milk.
+A few barrels of milk nourished with all the vitamins and minerals are ready for the babies and caretakers await the small ones with big bottles (1 litre), which are connected to specially designed spoons that match the big jaws of the baby elephants.
+Apart from the milk, there are heaps of coconut fronds in a few places for the grown-up babies to feed on after drinking milk.

 Wildlife Trip Sri Lanka: Elephant transit camp

-Elephant transit camp is a project, which rehabilitates orphan baby elephants found abandoned in the various parts of Sri Lanka.
-The transit camp also trains the little one to get familiar with their natural habitat by exposing them to Udawalawe national park.
-Milk feeding babies have made of a habit of visiting the elephant transit camp every day during the feeding time (5 times a day) and rest of the day they are living in the national park.
+Elephant transit camp is a project, which rehabilitates orphan baby elephants found abandoned in various parts of Sri Lanka.
+The transit camp also trains the little ones to get familiar with their natural habitat by exposing them to Udawalawe national park.
+Milk-feeding babies have made a habit of visiting the elephant transit camp every day during feeding time (5 times a day) and the rest of the day they are living in the national park.

-So far, the project has been able to rescue many hundred baby’s and ultimately releasing them to the jungle.
+So far, the project has been able to rescue many hundred babies and ultimately release them into the jungle.
 The transit camp sits next to the Udawalawe national park.
-The museum, which is dedicated to Sri Lanka elephant is also established by the wildlife department sits near the transit camp in order to educate the visitor on the service rendered by the elephant transit camp.
-The visitors are also able to learn about the lifestyle of elephants and many other factors pertaining to wild elephants.
+The museum, which is dedicated to Sri Lanka elephants is also established by the wildlife department and sits near the transit camp to educate the visitor on the service rendered by the elephant transit camp.
+The visitors are also able to learn about the lifestyle of elephants and many other factors about wild elephants.

-After the feeding small babies are lumbered into the jungle and diminishes amidst the thick undergrowth.
+After the feeding small babies are lumbered into the jungle and diminish amidst the thick undergrowth.
 ‘They will show up again at 5.00 pm until then we prepare their evening dose of milk’, said Chamath.
-‘All the babies are very friendly,’ said Chamath as he looking at the elephants that retreating to the jungle.
+‘All the babies are very friendly,’ said Chamath as he looked at the elephants that retreat to the jungle.

 Of all Sri Lanka’s wild inhabitants, the elephant is the most popular and it is also the most commonly seen creature in the jungle, especially at Udawalawe national park.
 The elephant has a very wide distribution on the island, which can be seen in the dry zone forests as well as in rainforests.

-The natural habitat of wild creatures in Sri Lanka is under threat due to the deforestation in the backdrop of expanding human settlements.
-The deforestation is accelerated in the recent past as the economic activities expanded, which makes wildlife sanctuaries such as Udawalawe national park are more important than ever to maintain the ecological balance.
+The natural habitat of wild creatures in Sri Lanka is under threat due to deforestation in the backdrop of expanding human settlements.
+Deforestation is accelerated in the recent past as economic activities expanded, which makes wildlife sanctuaries such as Udawalawe national park more important than ever to maintain the ecological balance.

 Wildlife Trip Sri Lanka: Dambana, best for tribal culture

 Daybreak at Dambana the morning’s work has already begun.
-Men are busily sharpening arrowheads for hunting wild animals, while their wives cooking rice and curry for breakfast, while some others getting ready for another day’s work in the village rice fields.
+Men are busily sharpening arrowheads for hunting wild animals, while their wives cook rice and curry for breakfast, while some others get ready for another day’s work in the village rice fields.
 Outside, dogs stretch in the sunshine and goats sniff around the stilts of the house, while the cock-a-doodle-doos of roosters echo across the farmlands.
-The smell of spices, wood-fires and charcoal hangs in the air.
+The smell of spices, wood fires and charcoal hangs in the air.
 It’s a vision of village life that seems little changed over many hundred years – and that’s just how the inhabitants of Dambana want it.

-The people belong to the Vedda community are jungle-dwellers, living a subsistence lifestyle in harmony with nature, getting food, medicine and materials in the jungle.
+The people who belong to the Vedda community are jungle-dwellers, living a subsistence lifestyle in harmony with nature, getting food, medicine and materials in the jungle.
 Most people are living with minimal facilities and dwelling in mud houses thatched with coconut fronds or hay.
-However the lifestyle of modern Vedda community is largely influenced by the developing economy, the young generation is leaving the tribal village and move to cities in search of a better life and high paid salaries.
+However the lifestyle of the modern Vedda community is largely influenced by the developing economy, the young generation is leaving the tribal village and moving to cities in search of a better life and high-paid salaries.

 About 50 families are living in the rural village of Dambana at the moment.
-Each family is living in private houses and they also have a small school for kids and meeting area.
-The houses are small and still built from natural materials readily available in the surrounding area such as mud and clay, coconut fronds, hay.
+Each family is living in a private house and they also have a small school for kids and a meeting area.
+The houses are small and still built from natural materials readily available in the surrounding area such as mud and clay, coconut fronds, and hay.

-The villagers of Dambana spend their time as their forefathers would have – hunting, gathering honey from the jungle, tending to the rice fields – although ate present they have access to modern amenities such as mobile phones, running water, satellite TV and pipe born water.
+The villagers of Dambana spend their time as their forefathers would have – hunting, gathering honey from the jungle, tending to the rice fields – although at present they have access to modern amenities such as mobile phones, running water, satellite TV and pipe-born water.

 Wildlife Trip Sri Lanka to Hikkaduwa marine sanctuary: Best for the underwater world